-As of March 31, 2003, accumulated and undistributed earnings of Diodes-China are approximately \$28.1 million.
-Through March 31, 2002, the Company had not recorded deferred Federal or state tax liabilities (estimated to be \$8.9 million) on these cumulative earnings since the Company considered this investment to be permanent, and had no plans or obligations to distribute all or part of that amount from China to the United States.
-Beginning in April 2002, the Company began to record deferred taxes on a portion of the 2002 earnings of Diodes-China, and had accrued \$0.9 million at December 31, 2002.
-In 2003, the Company continued to record deferred taxes on a portion of the 2003 earnings of Diodes-China, recording \$210,000 in deferred taxes during the first quarter of 2003.
+As of March 31, 2004, accumulated and undistributed earnings of Diodes-China are approximately \$39.4 million, including \$10.0 million of restricted earnings (which are not available for dividends).
+Through March 31, 2002, the Company had not recorded deferred U.S. federal or state tax liabilities (estimated to be \$8.9 million as of March 31, 2002) on these cumulative earnings since the Company, at that time, considered this investment to be permanent, and had no plans or obligation to distribute all or part of that amount from China to the United States.
+Beginning in April 2002, the Company began to record deferred taxes on a portion of the earnings of Diodes-China in preparation of a dividend distribution.
+As of March 31, 2004, the Company has recorded \$1.7 million in deferred taxes on the cumulative earnings, but has made no distributions.
+The Company intends to dividend \$6.0 million from Diodes-China to the U.S. in 2004.
+It is anticipated that this transaction will not have a material effect on net income as the U.S. income taxes have already been accrued.

-The Company is evaluating the need to provide additional deferred taxes for the future earnings of Diodes-China to the extent such earnings may be appropriated for distribution to the Company's corporate office in North America, and as further investment strategies with respect to Diodes-China are determined.
-Should the Company's North American cash requirements exceed the cash that is provided through the domestic credit facilities, cash can be obtained from the Company's foreign subsidiaries.
-However, the distribution of any unappropriated funds to the U.S. will require the recording of income tax provisions on the U.S. entity, thus reducing net income
+The Company is evaluating the need to provide additional deferred taxes for the future earnings of Diodes-China and Diodes-Hong Kong to the extent such earnings may be appropriated for distribution to the Company's corporate office in North America, and as further investment strategies with respect to Diodes-China are determined.
+Should the Company's North American cash requirements exceed the cash that is provided through the domestic credit facilities, cash may be obtained from the Company's foreign subsidiaries.
+However, the distribution of any funds to the U.S. may require the recording of income tax expense on a consolidated basis, thus reducing net income.